Knowledge base

 Change the PHP version used for a website

-It is possible to easily modify the PHP version used for an entire website:
+It is possible to easily change the PHP version used on an entire website:

 - Click here to access the management of your product on the Infomaniak Manager (need help?).